tvankov/3dsMaxScripts/README.md

 # 3ds Max Scripts Collection

 A comprehensive collection of productivity-enhancing MaxScript tools for Autodesk 3ds Max.
-These scripts are designed to streamline common workflows and improve efficiency for 3D artists working on architectural visualization, game development, and animation projects.
+These scripts are designed to streamline common workflows and improve efficiency for 3D artists working on architectural visualization, game development, and animation projects....

 ---